Kiawah Island Golf

 - Top U.S. Resort (#1) – Golf World magazine (2010)

 There are 5 world-class golf courses on Kiawah that are open to the public.
-Each are wonderful to play and beautiful to admire.
-The courses that are open to all Kiawah guests are Oak Point, Cougar Point, Turtle Point, Osprey, and the Ocean Course (where the 2012 PGA Championship was played and the 2021 PGA will be played).
+Each are challenging to play and beautiful to admire.
+The courses that are open to all Kiawah guests are Oak Point, Cougar Point, Turtle Point, Osprey Point, and the Ocean Course (home of the 2012 and 2021 PGA Championships).
 The prices vary depending on the time of year and the course that you play.

-Kiawah’s most celebrated layout is Dye’s Ocean Course, host of the 1991 Ryder Cup Matches, the 1997 and 2003 World Cup of Golf, the 2007 Senior PGA Championship, the 2012 PGA Championship and the future 2021 PGA Championship.
+Kiawah’s most celebrated layout is Pete Dye’s Ocean Course, host of the 1991 Ryder Cup Matches, the 1997 and 2003 World Cup of Golf, the 2007 Senior PGA Championship, and the 2012 and 2021 PGA Championships.

 With all 18 holes offering panoramic views of the Atlantic Ocean, it’s likely The Ocean Course would have earned widespread acclaim had no tournament ever been played there.
 Located at the Eastern end of Kiawah Island, The Ocean Course negotiates along 2-3/4 miles of pristine oceanfront property.
 According to Pete Dye, “There’s no other golf course in the Northern Hemisphere that has as many seaside holes.”